SalesforceAIResearch/MobileAIBench/README.md

 ### Implementation Basis
 - This Android app is based on the llama.android implementation from the official llama.cpp repository.
 You can find it [here](https://github.com/ggerganov/llama.cpp/tree/master/examples/llama.android).

+## Ethical Considerations
+This release is for research purposes only in support of an academic paper.
+Our models, datasets, and code are not specifically designed or evaluated for all downstream purposes.
+We strongly recommend users evaluate and address potential concerns related to accuracy, safety, and fairness before deploying this model.
+We encourage users to consider the common limitations of AI, comply with applicable laws, and leverage best practices when selecting use cases, particularly for high-risk scenarios where errors or misuse could significantly impact people’s lives, rights, or safety.
+For further guidance on use cases, refer to our AUP and AI AUP.